 - Fresh Apples.
 Use your favorite apples for baking.
 Granny Smith apples are my favorite apples for pies.

 - Ground Cinnamon and Cardamom.
-I love this spice combination for the filling, but feel free to use your favorite combination and adjust the amounts to your taste.
+I love this spice combination for the filling but feel free to use your favorite spice blend and adjust the amounts to your taste.
 Allspice and nutmeg also work for this recipe.

 - Unbleached All-Purpose Flour: Provides the structure for the pie crust.